 - Sangla Kanda, also known as Sangla Meadows, has stunning views of the snow-clad surrounding mountains.
-The lush green of the picturesque meadows is a sight to never forget.
+The lush green of the picturesque meadows is a sight never to forget.
 The gleaming Kinner Kailash in the background will only exemplify the unbelievable experience.
 The place is beautifully covered with apple orchards and green gardens.
 While reachable by vehicles – the trek is an amazing experience in itself.
-It is an easy trek and can take 4-5 hours, given your choice of pace, while passing through Rukti Stream to reach a small lake atop.
+It is an easy trek and can take 4-5 hours, given your choice of pace, while passing through Rukti Stream to reach a small lake atop of it.

 - Rakchham glacial trek – A fairly easy trek, providing the calmest views, taking you across the glacial streams.
-This trek will provide you with an easy connect with nature.
+This trek will provide you with an easy connection with nature.

-There are couple of worth visiting places in Sangla Valley apart from Chitkul trip.
+There are a couple of worth visiting places in Sangla Valley apart from the Chitkul trip.

 with impeccable cleanness, beautiful orchards, and amazing forests, Batseri is a quaint little village only 8 km from Sangla.
 With many hidden spots to explore, often leaving the visitor with a feeling that they’re the first person to visit that particular spot ever – the unscathed nature of the landscape of this intrinsic village is enigmatic.
-Located on the left bank of Baspa, the village can only be reached by foot.
+Located on the left bank of Baspa, you can reach the village only on foot.

 Kamru is the ancient capital of Bashahr principate.
 The settlement has become especially known for its beautiful tower-like fort, which is said to be a few thousand years old.
-It is believed, that there are 36 crores deities inside the compound and lies on the foot of Kinner Kailash.
+Locals believe that there are 36 crores deities inside the compound and lies on the foot of Kinner Kailash.